 A popular article at 40+ Style is how to hide your belly with the right clothes, where I share sure-fire ways to hide your tummy effectively with the right kind of tops, dresses, cardigans and jackets.

-Now I’m going to specifically look at the best tops to hide your tummy.
+Now we’re going to specifically look at the best tops to hide your tummy.

 Many 40+ women develop a tummy and they would rather not show too much of that to the world.

-And why would you, when you can easily hide it with the right tops?
+And why would you, when you can easily disguise it with the right tops?

 Many of these tops to hide your tummy will look good on all women over 40.

 As you may know, I’m a great fan of draped and asymmetrical tops myself.
-And, that’s definitely one option you can choose to hide a tummy.
+One of the many great options to effectively disguise your tummy.

 Why you might develop a tummy